11 FUN ADELAIDE DAY TRIP IDEAS

-Enjoy lunch at Hortas Restaurant, which serves up contemporary Australian and Portuguese inspired dishes.
+Enjoy lunch at Hortas Restaurant, which serves up contemporary Australian and Portuguese-inspired dishes.
 It offers a gorgeous view overlooking the beach.
-Order their lemon pepper squid – a ubiquitous Aussie dish that is perfect to enjoy seaside.
+Order their lemon pepper squid – a ubiquitous Aussie dish that is perfect to enjoy the seaside.

 The Barossa Valley

 Adelaide is one of Australia’s best cities to explore.
 But it is also what is found outside of it, which adds to any trip out in South Australia.
 One place that cannot be missed is the iconic Barossa Valley wine region.
 Here, some of the world’s most renowned wines can be tasted (and taken home) – because how could you leave without some bottles to enjoy later?

 When it comes to quality wineries, there are many unmissable drops to try out here, and amazing scenery as well; both of which will only add to your time here.
 My personal favourite wine is the Barossa Shiraz by Chris Ringland.
 It’s my favourite Australian Shiraz in the country.
 Other notable winery stops worth mentioning are Yalumba (which is steeped in history), Chateau Tanunda (with its iconic architecture), and Kies Family Wines (family-owned, but live by quality over quantity).